 The Environmental Finance Office administers the Delaware Water Pollution Control Revolving Fund and the financial components of the Drinking Water State Revolving Fund.
 It provides funding for wastewater, stormwater and drinking water infrastructure projects.
 It supports the Water Infrastructure Advisory Council.
 It provides engineering and planning assistance for priority ecological and restoration projects.
 And it underwrites grants and low-interest loans to homeowners, communities and agricultural producers.

-The Division of Community Affairs oversees enforcement of Delaware environmental laws and regulations, provides assistance to businesses throughout the state, helps facilitate communications between the Department of Natural Resources and Environmental Control (DNREC) and the communities it serves, and acts as a liaison between the department and the General Assembly.
+The Division of Community and Legislative Affairs oversees enforcement of Delaware environmental laws and regulations, provides assistance to businesses throughout the state, helps facilitate communications between the Department of Natural Resources and Environmental Control (DNREC) and the communities it serves, and acts as a liaison between the department and the General Assembly.

 The Office of Environmental Protection helps manage sources and causes of pollution of the air, land and water.